danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 which will authenticate and authorize that encrypted DNS server's identity.

-Better authentication can be performed by verifying the encrypted DNS server's certificate with the fingerprint provided in an extended Wi-Fi QR code ({{qr}}), consulting a crowd-sourced database, reputation system, or -- perhaps best -- using a matching SSID and SubjectAltName described in {{avoid-tofu}}.
+Better authentication can be performed by verifying the encrypted DNS server's certificate with the identity provided in an extended Wi-Fi QR code ({{qr}}), consulting a crowd-sourced database, reputation system, or -- perhaps best -- using a matching SSID and SubjectAltName described in {{avoid-tofu}}.